-He stayed overnight with Sir Hervey Bruce at Downhill House before arriving by train in Portrush for the grand occasion.
-He travelled first by steam hauled tram and then by electric car to Bushmills being accompanied by a mounted escort of the Royal Irish Constabulary.
+The Red Earl stayed overnight with Sir Hervey Bruce at Downhill House before arriving by train in Portrush for the grand occasion.
+He travelled first by steam hauled tram and then by electric car to Bushmills, being accompanied by a mounted escort of the Royal Irish Constabulary.
 The electric car used for the opening was driven by William Traill himself but the Lord Lieutenant performed the opening ceremony by operating the handles to start the car on its journey.

 It is interesting to note that during the official opening tour of the Walkmills Power Station Sir William Thompson entertained those present by shaking hands with certain members of the assemblage, at the same time with his free hand holding one of the terminals of the generator.
 This gave the unsuspecting victim an electric shock.
 It was also supposed to demonstrate the innocuousness of a shock at the nominal voltage (250 v) of operation of the tramway.
 No electrical engineer in his right mind would do such a thing today but this clearly demonstrates the state of electrical knowledge in 1883.
 It really was very much an experimental science still in its infancy.

 The tramway started at the railway station in Portrush opposite, what is today, the Eglinton Hotel.
 The wall behind the tram enclosed the station yard and goods area on what was for many years the Station Square.
-The Town Hall can be clearly seen as can the Presbyterian Church in Main Street.
+In image “A” the Town Hall can be clearly seen as can the Presbyterian Church in Main Street.
 The grand Victorian terrace known as Mount Royal and Cool-Na-Gee house (now Antrim House) were yet to be constructed.

-Taken around the same time as the previous picture the image on the left shows one of the steam locomotives coupled to a first class closed saloon car and a closed toastrack car no. 7.
+Taken around the same time, image “B” shows one of the steam locomotives coupled to a first class closed saloon car and a closed toast rack car no. 7.
 No. 7 was originally an open car but had been winterised by the addition of a roof and side panels – still pretty chilly looking!
 The railway goods yard is behind the tram.